kivy/kivy/doc/sources/guide/android.rst

     vibrator.vibrate(10000)  # The value is in milliseconds - this is 10s

-This code directly follows the java API functions to call the vibrator, with pyjnius automatically translating the api to Python code and our calls back to the equivalent java.
-It is much more verbose and java-like than Plyer's version, for no benefit in this case, though Plyer does not wrap every API available to pyjnius.
+This code directly follows the java API functions to call the vibrator, with Pyjnius automatically translating the api to Python code and our calls back to the equivalent java.
+It is much more verbose and java-like than Plyer's version, for no benefit in this case, though Plyer does not wrap every API available to Pyjnius.

-Pyjnius also has powerful abilities to implement java interfaces, which is important for wrapping some APIs, but these are not documented here - you can see pyjnius' `own documentation
+Pyjnius also has powerful abilities to implement java interfaces, which is important for wrapping some APIs, but these are not documented here - you can see Pyjnius' `own documentation
 <http://pyjnius.readthedocs.org/en/latest/>`__.

 .. _android_module: